akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Queen leant towards him, her voice barely above a murmur.

-“Enjoy your venison, my lord.”
+‘Enjoy your venison, my lord.‘

 He reached for the meat.
-“You’re good at this.”
+‘You’re good at this.‘

-“At what?”
+‘At what?‘

-“Making me think I decided things myself.”
+‘Making me think I decided things myself.‘

 The Queen rose, moving away, but her smile lingered.
-“I learnt from the best.”
+‘I learnt from the best.‘

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)